hashicorp/terraform/website/docs/provisioners/index.html.markdown

 references create dependencies.
 Referring to a resource by name within its own block would create a dependency cycle.

+## Suppressing Provisioner Logs in CLI Output

+The configuration for a `provisioner` block may use sensitive values, such as [`sensitive` variables](../configuration/variables.html#suppressing-values-in-cli-output) or [`sensitive` output values](../outputs.html#sensitive-suppressing-values-in-cli-output).
+In this case, all log output from the provider is automatically suppressed to prevent the sensitive values from being displayed.

 ## Creation-Time Provisioners

 By default, provisioners run when the resource they are defined within is